 Ari looked around desperately, searching for a way out.
 All around the room there were draped green vines.
 Ari tugged Esta along, they both started scrambling up the vines.
 Esta yelled “I see a clock!
 I see a clock!”
 Ari rushed over in surprise, together they twisted the rusty old clock anti-clockwise and it started making a weird clanking noise.
 In shock they both fell in to a trap door, it was pitch black.
 It was a damp, eerie environment.
 Ari felt uncomfortable like something was going to jump out at her.
 Suddenly, Esta started to glow and float upwards.
 Ari rushed forwards to Esta, hurriedly yanked the locket of Ari’s neck.
 The locket fell to the floor, Ari stamped on it rapidly.
 Together they descended out of the temple . . .

-If you are enjoying reading this story and looking for ways to get creative at home or in a classroom, then make sure you check out our adventure pack by imitating the dog and our collage kit by Mark Murphy!
+If you enjoyed reading this story and are looking for ways to get creative at home or in a classroom, then make sure you check out our adventure pack by imitating the dog and our collage kit by Mark Murphy!